 In late 2020 Global Sports Week selected a new class of Young Sports Makers who then played a key role in the 2021 edition of the event.
 The finalists were chosen with the support of Yunus Sports Hub, global social business network creating solutions to local problems in and through sport.

 16 nationalities are represented, with 22 females and 12 males forming the squad.

-This year, a core group based all over the world will be involved in the event through the Global Sports Week digital platform, with further squads dedicated to each of the six GSWParis hubs – Paris, Tokyo, Beijing, Milan, Dakar and Los Angeles.
+This year, a core group based all over the world were be involved in the event through the Global Sports Week digital platform, with further squads dedicated to each of the six GSWParis hubs – Paris, Tokyo, Beijing, Milan, Dakar and Los Angeles.

 The Young Sports Makers continued representing the GenZ during the event and also channelled the questions from the participants on the digital platform to feed the discussions happening on the ground across the six hubs.